F-FIDELO-19-008-FLEURY/course-recommender/README.md

 In order to use the source files and replicate the results, you need to install PyGAD.
 Other dependencies needed for the source files are:

+To install PyGAD, simply use pip to download and install the library from PyPI (Python Package Index).
+The library is at PyPI at this page https://pypi.org/project/pygad.

+Install PyGAD with the following command:

+pip install pygad
+To get started with PyGAD, please read the documentation at Read The Docs https://pygad.readthedocs.io.
 (#editing-this-readme)!

 ## Add your files